 The Belton report also said police contacted the family by phone, but the family said that never happened.

 Rhonda emphasized that the family saw Kara the morning of May 4, 2007 and would have had no reason to say she’d already been missing for two days.

-"It contradicts everything that we have reported about Kara and her disappearance for the last 4 1/2 years," said Jim Beckford, Kopetsky's stepfather.
-"That report is nothing but a lie."
+“It contradicts everything that we have reported about Kara and her disappearance for the last four and a half years,” said Jim Beckford, Kopetsky’s stepfather.
+“That report is nothing but a lie.”

 The Belton Police report said Kara’s mom told the officer over the phone that a friend of Kara’s had told her Kara was with a friend “at his band practice in the basement of an unknown residence.”

 The Beckfords said there was never a conversation like that.

 “Now they produce this report that makes it look like we thought she was a runaway when that's all just a lie,” Rhonda Beckford said.
 “We thought Kara's life was in danger.”

 Belton Police say report hasn't changed since May 4, 2007